Getting a Mortgage on a Maisonette

 Share of the Freehold maisonette mortgages

-A third possibility involves a hybrid of leasehold and freehold, known as share of the freehold, that’s more commonly found in big cities where maisonettes might once have been a part of one big house.
+A third possibility involves a hybrid of leasehold and freehold, known as a share of the freehold, that’s more commonly found in big cities where maisonettes might once have been a part of one big house.

 Some lenders won’t consider mortgages where the freehold is shared because of the additional complication of co-management with neighbours.